vincentvb/DataProjects/nypd_analysis/README.md

 ### Running Scripts

-You can run the following scripts to either generate the the line graphs, pie graphs, or all of them:
+You can run the following scripts to either generate the line charts, pie charts, or all of them:

 ```
 CHART=pie python init.py //generates pie charts